rustdesk/doc.rustdesk.com/content/client/_index.en.md

 - General - Service Control, Theme, Hardware Codec, Audio, Recording and Language
 - Security - Permissions for someone taking control, Password options, ability to change your ID and Advanced Security Settings
 - Network - Set your own server settings here and proxy
-- Display - Control the display settings for remote sessions and other default options, sync clipboard etc
+- Display - Control the display settings for remote sessions and other default options, sync clipboard, etc.
 - Account - This can be used in conjunction with the Pro Server to sign into the API
 - About - Shows information about the software.